inetum-orleans/docker-devbox-ddb/docs/features/smartcd.md

 SmartCD
 ===

-The SmartCD feature provides automation relatives to the activation of ddb environment.
+The SmartCD feature provides automation to activate/deactive a ddb project environment.

 Feature Configuration
 ---